sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
+- [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
+- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
+- [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
-- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎